-You find them on the floors of restrooms, kitchens and hospitals, among other places: curved, angle-free baseboards called "rolled radius cove."
-They've been called "ship's cove," too, because they were invented for use on ships to make floors easier to swab clean.
+You find them on the floors of restrooms, kitchens and hospitals, among other places: curved, angle-free baseboards called “rolled radius cove.”
+Users have also called them “ship’s cove,” too.
+They called them this because inventors created them for use on ships to make floors easier to swab clean.

 Why the curve?
 Doug Standal explains: “With square corners, junk gets stuck in there.”